 - 15: Harriet Tubman House 566 Columbus Avenue

-- The modern Harriet Tubman House is headquarters for the United South End Settlements (USES) which was a merger in 1959 of four independent agencies: the South End House branches, the Children’s Art Centre, Lincoln House, and Hale House.
-The latter two were torn down during urban renewal.
-The United South End Settlements built the present Harriet Tubman House in 1959 on the former site of the Hi-Hat, one of Boston’s notable jazz clubs (see SE5).
-Serving the South End and Lower Roxbury, the mission of the USES is to act as a catalyst “to bring together the resources of individuals, the community, and the agency to promote the well-being of those at risk within the community, and to nurture personal and communal growth and development.”
-Founded in 1885, the Ellis Memorial Center presently at 95 Berkeley Street is considered to be Boston’s first settlement house.
+- The modern Harriet Tubman House is headquarters for the United South End Settlements (USES) which was a merger in 1960 of five independent agencies: the South End House branches, the Children’s Art Centre, Lincoln House, Hale House and the Harriet Tubman House.
+USES built their present headquarters on the former site of the Hi-Hat, one of Boston’s notable jazz clubs.
+Serving the South End and Lower Roxbury, the mission of the USES is to to build a strong community by improving the education, health, safety and economic security of low-income individuals and families in Boston’s historic South End/Lower Roxbury and to serve as a national model of successful neighborhood engagement.
+Another South End settlement house, founded in 1885, is the Ellis Memorial Center at 95 Berkeley Street.

 - 16: The Women’s Service Club of Boston 464 Massachusetts Avenue